John Dougherty Barbour

-Election controversy

 In 1863, Barbour was elected Member of Parliament for Lisburn as a Liberal.
-Prior to this he had moved to his father's home, Hilden House, which he established as a place for entertainment.
+Prior to this, he had moved to his father's home, Hilden House, which he established as a place for entertainment.
 In the 1863 election, 263 votes were placed in the Lisburn constituency.
-A Petition was presented against Barbour and, by June, he had been unseated as MP.
+A petition was presented against Barbour and, by June, he had been unseated as MP.

 In 1864 he married the daughter of John Milne of Edinburgh.
+Amongst Barbour's children were Harold Barbour and Sir Milne Barbour, Bt., and Helen Reilly Barbour, who married Thomas Andrews, designer of the RMS Titanic.

 Barbour later lived in Leamington Spa, where he was elected mayor in 1891, and at Hilden House.
+He died from kidney disease at his home, Conway House, in Dunmurry, aged 78.